3 days in Milan: Itinerary of what to see in Milan (+ map)

 15:00 Biblioteca Ambrosiana

 Do you like beautiful art?
-Don’t miss out Biblioteca Ambrosiana in the city centre, just a short walk from the Duomo.
-Inside, you can admire works by Leonardo da Vinci and Titian, which are housed in magnificent spaces and are worth seeing in their own right.
+Don’t miss out on the Biblioteca Ambrosiana in the city centre, just a short walk from the Duomo.
+Inside you can admire works by Leonardo da Vinci or Titian, which are housed in magnificent spaces.

 After the tour, you can continue along Via Torino and discover the hidden nooks and crannies of the historic centre.